turtlebot/turtlebot4-user-manual/tutorials/create_sd_image.md

 ```bash
 sudo dd if=/dev/mmcblk0 of=turtlebot4_custom_sd_image.img bs=512 count=17250000 status=progress
 ```
+with the following substitutions:
+- `if` is set to the SD card's device file,
-replacing the `of` value with the name you wish to give the image and the `count` with the end sector you determined in the previous step.
+- `of` is the name you wish to give the image, and
+- `count` is the number of the end sector determined in the previous step.

 ## Flashing the image